Infostrux-Solutions/python-jinja-template-renderer/README.md

   template_name: 'test.txt'
 ```

 This file specifies all of the project parameters for the job.
 In particular, we define custom variables for our run, and also include a list of files that contain our functions.
-We also specify the template file that will be used: `test.txt`
+We also specify the template file that will be used: [test.txt](../test/templates/test.txt):

 ```
 Company Name: {{ company }}